john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 * [Guidebook](http://www.nethack.org/v360/Guidebook.html)
 * [iNetHack2 on iOS](https://itunes.apple.com/us/app/inethack2/id962114968?mt=8) - I've tried dozens of versions of NetHack for my phone, but the game was originally designed for a keyboard.
 So it is hard to adapt.
 This is my favorite iOS adaptation.

-Also, I haven't played either [ADOM](https://en.wikipedia.org/wiki/Ancient_Domains_of_Mystery) or [Angband](http://www.roguebasin.com/index.php?title=Angband), but they are probably the other two most popular roguelikes out there.
+NetHack is not the only roguelike.
+It is just the one I like.
+Two other popular options are [ADOM](https://en.wikipedia.org/wiki/Ancient_Domains_of_Mystery) and [Angband](http://www.roguebasin.com/index.php?title=Angband).
 Angband is supposed to be a bit more beginner friendly and a lot more customizable than NetHack.
-And ADOM is decended from the same place, but has more plot and content.
+And ADOM has a lot more unique plot and content.

-* [Download ADOM Game](http://www.adom.de/home/index.html) - 1994-Present, roguelike, moderate plot
+* [Download ADOM](http://www.adom.de/home/index.html) - 1994-Present, roguelike, moderate plot
 * [Download Angband Game](http://trac.rephial.org/) - 1990-Present, roguelike, little plot (open-source)
 * [Download Angband Code](https://github.com/angband/angband)